metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_cluster_class_v1beta1_manifest.md

 Optional:

-- `template` (String) Template defines the template to use for generating the name of the ControlPlane object.If not defined, it will fallback to '{{ .cluster.name }}-{{ .random }}'.If the templated string exceeds 63 characters, it will be trimmed to 58 characters and willget concatenated with a random suffix of length 5.The templating mechanism provides the following arguments:* '.cluster.name': The name of the cluster object.* '.random': A random alphanumeric string, without vowels, of length 5.
+- `template` (String) Template defines the template to use for generating the name of the ControlPlane object.
+If not defined, it will fallback to '{{ .cluster.name }}-{{ .random }}'.
+If the templated string exceeds 63 characters, it will be trimmed to 58 characters and will get concatenated with a random suffix of length 5.
+The templating mechanism provides the following arguments: * '.cluster.name': The name of the cluster object. * '.random': A random alphanumeric string, without vowels, of length 5.